mkostrun/vibrometer/art/README.md

 There are two groups of spectrograms obtained from the empty washing machine using 'Speed Wash' with wash cold, using medium spin cycle, and soil level light.
+The cycle lasts some 16 minutes of which the first 10 min is the wash cycle followed by 6 min long spin cycle.

 1. Third leg with damper designated 'D1', which performance was deemed poor.